Zora J. Murff: Life and work

-Following his studies at the University of Iowa, Murff enrolled in the MFA studio art program at the University of Nebraska–Lincoln.
+After concluding his studies at the University of Iowa, Murff enrolled in the MFA studio art program at the University of Nebraska–Lincoln.
 In April 2018, he launched his thesis exhibition Re-Making the Mark, a mixture of photography and sculpture focused on the historical impacts of redlining in North Omaha, a Historically African-American neighborhood in Omaha, Nebraska.
 His second monograph Lost: Omaha, includes some work from Re-Making the Mark.
-His later monograph, "At No Point In Between" also includes work originally contained within his series Lost: Omaha.
+His later monograph, At No Point In Between also includes work originally contained within his series Lost: Omaha.
+At No Point In Between won the Independent category of the 2019 Lucie Foundation Photobook Prize.
+In 2020, Murff won the Next Step Award, a collaborative award between Aperture Foundation, 7|G Foundation, and the Baxter Street Camera Club of New York, meant, "...to identify strong emerging or evolving voices whose work deserves greater recognition."
+As a part of the award, Murff published his fourth monograph, True Colors (or, Affirmations in a Crisis) with Aperture Foundation.
+The publication is a survey of the artist's practice and visual culture and includes multiple contributions from other artists and writers.
+Murff's debut museum solo exhibition, RACE/HUSTLE, opened at the Massachusetts Museum of Contemporary Art in 2025.
+The exhibition was curated by Terence Washington and examines, "...physical, psychic, and political violence, the rhythms and resonances of oppression throughout history and into the present, and the harmful desires that our visual culture cultivates."

-Murff began teaching Photography at the University of Arkansas' School of Art in 2018.
-He is also a co-curator of Strange Fire Artist Collective (formed in 2015) with artists Jess T. Dugan and Rafael Soldi, and curator Hamidah Glasgow.
-In 2019, he was artist-in-resident at Light Work in Syracuse, NY.

-In 2020, Murff was awarded the inaugural Next Step Award from Aperture magazine, Baxter St at the Camera Club of New York, and the 7|G Foundation and, in 2023, Murff was awarded the Documentary Practice and Visual Journalism Infinity Award from the International Center of Photography.
+Murff taught Photography at the University of Arkansas School of Art from 2018–2023 and at the School of the Museum of Fine Arts at Tufts University from 2023–2025.
+In 2025, he joined the faculty at the University of Oregon.
+He was also a co-curator of Strange Fire Artist Collective (formed in 2015) with artists Jess T. Dugan and Rafael Soldi, and curator Hamidah Glasgow and departed the collective in 2020.
+In 2019, he was an artist-in-resident at Light Work in Syracuse, NY.
+In 2024, Murff was an artist-in-residence at the Center for Photography at Woodstock.
+In 2023, Murff was awarded the Documentary Practice and Visual Journalism Infinity Award from the International Center of Photography.